AnandJatav0110/Password_Manager/README.md

 Manage-Creds a lightweight and easy-to-use password manager built entirely in the browser.
 Designed with React, TailwindCSS, and Vite, it helps you organize your login credentials without needing any server or database.
 Your data stays private because everything is stored securely in your browser’s LocalStorage.

 This app is ideal for personal use, testing, or as a learning project for React developers.
-Whether you want to store credentials for multiple sites or simply practice managing state in React, Manage-Creds akes it straightforward.
+Whether you want to store credentials for multiple sites or simply practice managing state in React, Manage-Creds makes it straightforward.

 ## About the Project